dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 layout: post
 title: "Ruby on Rails—Killer Workflow with Docker (Part 1)"
 description: "Learn how to set up a killer dockerized workflow that will raise your productivity while developing Ruby on Rails applications."
 longdescription: "In this series, you will learn how to set up a killer dockerized workflow that will raise your productivity while developing Ruby on Rails application.
-You will use tools like Docker, Docker Compose, Travis, and Heroku to set up an state-of-the-art workflow."
+You will use tools like Docker, Docker Compose, Travis, and Heroku to set up a state-of-the-art workflow."
 date: 2018-05-15 08:30
 category: Technical Guide, Backend, Ruby On Rails
 design: